-- Line 1: Enter the amount of taxable income (loss) (before net operating loss and special deductions) per federal Form 1120S (S corporations) and federal Form 1065 (partnerships). - Line 2: Enter the combined amount of the pass-through income items shown on federal Form 1120S/1065

-Schedule K. Long term and short term capital losses are included only to the extent of current year capital gains. - Line 3: Enter the combined amount of pass-through deductions shown on federal Form 1120S/1065, Schedule K. - Line 4: Enter the total of lines 1 plus 2 less line 3.
+- Line 1: Enter the amount of taxable income (loss) (before net operating loss and special deductions) per federal Form 1120S (S corporations) and federal Form 1065 (partnerships). - Line 2: Enter the combined amount of the pass-through income items shown on federal Form 1120S/1065 Schedule K. Long term and short-term capital losses are included only to the extent of current year capital gains. - Line 3: Enter the combined amount of pass-through deductions shown on federal Form 1120S/1065, Schedule K. - Line 4: Enter the total of lines 1 plus 2 less line 3.
 This amount represents federal net income. - Line 5: Enter the amount of state, local and foreign government income taxes claimed as a deduction on Form 1120S/1065. - Line 6: Enter the amount of interest on obligations of states and political subdivisions thereof (other than Mississippi) received by the corporation, net of expenses. - Line 7: Enter the amount of depletion claimed on Form 1120S/1065 in excess of the cost basis of the asset on which the depletion is claimed. - Line 8: Enter the amount of special depreciation allowance claimed for federal tax purposes.
 Federal Form 4562 must be completed twice and attached immediately after Form 84-122.

 The first submission reflects the deductions taken for federal income tax purposes.
-The second submission should be labeled "Mississippi" at the top of the form and will compute the apportionable and/or allocable depreciation deduction without taking into account any special depreciation allowance (generally line 14 of federal Form 4562).
+The second submission should be labeled "Mississippi" at the top of the form and will compute the apportionable and/or allocable depreciation deduction according to Mississippi statutes in effect in the year the business assets were placed in service.
+Expenditures for business assets placed in service after December 31, 2022, are eligible for 100% bonus depreciation.